bigyanpoudel/react-global-modal/README.md

 - Lightweight
 - Build in simple modal, slide pane, confirmation modal and async confirmation modal
-- Fully constomizeable and can be used with any UI framework
+- Fully constomizable and can be used with any UI framework
 - Invoked as a method so reduces the code base
 - Promotes reusability
 - Easy to maintain